taustation-fan/players-guide/taustation.md

 * you have completed one of the "Anatomy" University courses, available on the Nouveau Limoges station

+Regeneration is slower if you are confined to the Sick Bay or the Brig.

 ### Stats Improvement

 Most stations (all except the jump gates) feature a Gym, where you can